d1s-utils/.github/profile/README.md

 Each repository here has an Apache 2.0 license.

 Feel free to explore repos here.
-I write documentation on some of them, mainly because my friends want to use some of my projects.
+I write documentation on some of them.